Part 5 - Appendix 1 - Whistle-blowing procedure

 If these channels have been followed and you still have concerns, or if you feel that the matter is so serious that you cannot discuss it with any of the above, please contact:

 Robert Ayliffe - Assistant Director of Planning, Performance and Change and Monitoring Officer

 Telephone 01452 328506

-The Monitoring Officer will refer all concerns in relation to possible financial impropriety or irregularity to Theresa Mortimer, the Chief Internal Audit (CIA) and/or Steve Mawson, Executive Director of Corporate Resources.
+The Monitoring Officer will refer all concerns in relation to possible financial impropriety or irregularity to the Chief Internal Auditor and/or the Chief Financial Officer.

 You may wish to use our 24 hour “whistleblowing” answerphone service on 01452 427052 which is managed by Internal Audit or the online form, found on the whistleblowing page, which goes direct to the and Monitoring Officer.